lukso-network/docs/docs/standards/standard-detection.md

 These two standards types are fundamental for interacting with smart contracts on the LUKSO blockchain.

-**Interface Standard** defines the functions that developers can call on a smart contract and their expected parameters.
+The **Interface Standard** defines the functions that can be called on a smart contract and their expected parameters.
 On the other hand, **Metadata Standard** informs about the data set by default on the contract and which keys to query to retrieve such data.

 ## Interface Detection